SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/video-meetings/email-setup-in-superoffice.md

 * Configure your email setup in SuperOffice Inbox

     > [!TIP]
     > To automatically include the video meeting URL in the appointment text, update your invitation template with {burl}.
-If the **Location** field in the appointment is blank, the video meeting URL will be added here.
+If the **Location** field in the appointment is blank, the video meeting URL is added here.

 * Have configured to SuperOffice Mail Link

     > [!NOTE]
     > The video meeting URL is automatically added to the appointment text ("Join meeting: ...").
-If the **Location** field in the appointment is blank, the video meeting URL will be added here.
+If the **Location** field in the appointment is blank, the video meeting URL is added here.